Samvrutha Sunil

-Samvritha Sunil (born 31 October 1984) is an Indian former actress who appeared mainly in Malayalam films.
+Samvritha Sunil (born 31 October 1986) is an Indian actress who appears mainly in Malayalam films.
 She made her debut in 2004 through the film Rasikan directed by Lal Jose.
-She has acted in over 47 movies.

 Her best known films include Arabikkatha (2007), Chocolate (2007), Thirakkatha (2008), Boomi Malayalam (2009), Cocktail (2010), Manikyakkallu (2011), Swapna Sanchari (2011), Arike (2012), Diamond Necklace (2012) and Ayalum Njanum Thammil (2012).
-After a hiatus of 6 years, she made her comeback through the television show Nayika Nayakan.
+After a hiatus of 6 years, she made her comeback through the 2018 television show Nayika Nayakan.

 Early and personal life

-Samvritha was born on 31st October 1984 to Sunil Kumar and Sadhana at Chalad, Kannur.
+Samvritha was born on 31 October 1986 to Sunil Kumar and Sadhana at Chalad, Kannur.
 She has a younger sister, Sanjuktha Sunil, who did the sound recording of the film Spanish Masala.

 Samvritha was educated at St. Teresa's Anglo-Indian School in Kannur.
 Later, she graduated in Communicative English from St. Teresa's College, Kochi, and did her master's degree in Advertising from Annamalai University.

-Samvritha married US-based engineer Akhil Jayaraj on 1st November 2012 at Kannur.
-She has two sons, Agastya and Rudra.
+Samvritha married US-based engineer Akhil Jayaraj on 1 November 2012 at Kannur.
+They have two sons, Agastya and Rudra.

 Career

-Samvritha Sunil and Vineeth on the Red Carpet arriving at 'INOX' for the movie (Kaalchilambu), at the 41st International Film Festival of India (IFFI-2010), at Panaji, Goa on 25 November 2010.
+Samvritha and Vineeth arriving at 'INOX' for the movie Kaalchilambu, at the 41st International Film Festival of India (IFFI-2010), at Panaji, Goa on 25 November 2010.

 Samvritha's entry into the film industry happened with Rasikan (2004) with Dileep in the lead.
 The film was directed by Lal Jose.
 Samvritha was later associated in three more films with Lal Jose.
 After Rasikan, she acted in films like Chandrolsavam (2005) and Nerariyan CBI (2005).
-Both the films were directed by veterans and had ensemble casts led by Mohanlal and Mammootty respectively.
+Both the films were directed by veterans and had ensemble casts led by Mohanlal and Mammootty, respectively.
 It was her character Sherly in Lal Jose's Achanurangatha Veedu (2005).
 Her characters in Moonnamathoral (2006), Pothan Vava (2006) and Vaasthavam (2006) were memorable.
 Later, she starred in many films including Arabikkatha (2007), Chocolate (2007), Minnaminnikoottam (2008), and Thirakkatha (2008).
 She appeared in a guest role in Priyanandanan's national award-winning film Pulijanmam (2006) and Rafi Mecartin's Hallo (2007).

 The actress also made her Tamil debut in Uyir, where she played the heroine opposite Srikanth.
 Her debut Telugu movie was Evadithe Nakenti (2007), a remake of Malayalayam film Lion.
 She also acted in Diamond Necklace in which she acted along with Fahadh Faasil, directed by Lal Jose.
 She also appeared in Mallu Singh co-starring Unni Mukundan and Kunchacko Boban.
 She was part of movies like Mallu Singh and The King and The Commissioner in 2012 and was selected as Top Star (Female) 2012 in Malayalam.